chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 Work-in-progress pull request
 +++++++++++++++++++++++++++++

-This is a special kind of pull request that is not yet intended to be merged.
+A work-in-progress (WIP) PR is a special kind of pull request that is not yet intended to be merged.
 Such PRs are created to take advantage of what the Github PR interface provides, such as public comment history and quick links between the WIP PR and other related issues and pull requests.
 They allow the developer to get early feedback on a change.

+The status of a WIP PR can be stated by using the GitHub "draft PR" feature.
-The status of the WIP PR should be clearly stated, including what steps need to be taken before the PR is ready for final review.
+The PR description should include what steps need to be taken before the PR is ready for final review.

-It is generally advisable to "close" such PRs until they are ready for final review and testing, as their development can span a large period of time and would thus add clutter to the list of open PRs.

 It is perfectly acceptable to abandon such PRs (especially in favor of a cleaned up version of the code) when the git history becomes too large, so long as a